After Sinus Lift

 The following information applies when upper jaw bone height or width have been lost.
 The graft is placed to help restore your jawbone in preparation for possible dental implant replacement of the missing tooth or teeth.

-If you have any questions about recovery after a Sinus Lift procedure, call our office in Anchorage, AK at Anchorage Oral and Maxillofacial Surgery Office Phone Number 907-562-9939.
+If you have any questions about recovery after a Sinus Lift procedure, call our office in Anchorage, AK at Anchorage Oral and Implant Surgery Office Phone Number 907-562-9939.

 You have had a Sinus Lift Augmentation procedure in your upper jaw.
 This procedure regains lost bone height in the area of your first and second molar and occasionally second premolar.
 It is an important procedure as it allows implant placement in an area that could not be implanted otherwise because of insufficient bone height due to an enlarged sinus.